WELCOME TO CLASS 2's WEBPAGE!

 - Grammar & Punctuation – Using full stops, commas, capital letters, question marks and exclamation marks.

-- Writing – winter poems, non-fiction reports linked to our topic
+- Writing – writing letters, recounts, poetry and non-fiction reports linked to our topic

 - Naming different materials and their properties